Subwoofer Placement—Crawling Around for Bass?

-- Crawl around in places where you are able to place the subwoofer, and find the location where the sound is a good combination of loud, tight and defined.
+- Crawl around in places where you are able to place the subwoofer, and find the location where the sound has no audible volume boosts or dips.
 It doesn’t do any good to crawl around in the middle of the room because even if you had located the perfect spot, you’re not going to place the sub where you can trip over it (unless you’re VERY committed to good audio!)

-- When you find the location that produces bass that isn’t “peaky” (where certain frequencies are way louder than others) and where the bass is more defined and not muddy, your work is done.
+- When you find the location that produces bass that isn’t “peaky” (where certain frequencies are way louder than others) and (more importantly) where the volume doesn’t dip too low, your work is done.

 - The last step is to verify your findings by placing the subwoofer and re-setting the levels for all speakers.
-Then play back the same track (as well as others) while sitting in your preferred listening spot to make sure you like what you’ve done.
+This would be the perfect time to re-run your room correction on your receiver.
+Now it is time to enjoy the bass!